Severe storm drops large hail on coastal Alabama city

 A cluster of severe storms swept across Southern states early Saturday, dropping large hail on a coastal Alabama city.

-Images shared by news outlets showed car windshields shattered by hail about as large as a baseball in Orange Beach.
+Images shared by news outlets showed car windshields shattered by hail about as large as baseballs in Orange Beach.

 Storms also brought heavy rain and strong winds to parts of Louisiana, Mississippi and the Florida Panhandle.